 Regarding the surface of our tabletops, we use laminate material, also known as veneers.
 Laminate consists of a wood core that is coated with a plastic finish.
 Laminate tabletops are family-friendly, cost-effective, low-maintenance, and are very versatile.
 Since laminate is a solid surface, it does not absorb bacteria as some natural solid wood or stone surfaces would.
 These types of tabletops are easy to clean as you only require soap and water – no polishes or sealers are needed.

 Which Material Should You Go For?

 There is no true winner here.
 The tabletop material of your choice would depend on your environment, budget, and the look you would like to go for.
-However, MDF or MFC may be the better choice for a workstation as they allow for more control of the look and design.
+However, MDF may be the better choice for a workstation as they allow for more control of the look and design.